Tornadoes, Disaster Preparedness, and God

 “There will be great earthquakes, and there will be famines and plagues in many lands, and there will be terrifying things and great miraculous signs from heaven” (Luke 21:11, NLT).

-I remembered similar warnings in other books of the Bible about unusual weather and signs in the sky when I read about the crimson red sky over China’s Port City earlier this month.
+I remembered similar warnings in other books of the Bible about unusual weather and signs in the sky when I read about the crimson red sky over China’s Port City in May 2022.
 That news shook up a lot of people when various experts tried, but couldn’t definitively explain this phenomenon.

 “And there will be strange signs in the sun, moon, and stars.
 And here on earth, the nations will be in turmoil, perplexed by the roaring seas and strange tides.
 People will be terrified at what they see coming upon the earth, for the powers in the heavens will be shaken” (Luke 21:25-26).